kruize/autotune/tests/scripts/local_monitoring_tests/Local_monitoring_tests.md

 - Create experiment specifying both namespaces and containers specifying the container experiment type
 - Create namespace experiment specifying containers
 - Create container experiment specifying namespaces
+- Create multiple experiments with valid namespace

+### **List Recommendations API tests**

+Here are the test scenarios:

+- List recommendations for a valid namespace experiment

 The above tests are developed using pytest framework and the tests are run using shell script wrapper that does the following: